CCALI/a2jauthor/README.md

 ### wkhtmltopdf

-Before installing the server side depencencies, you need to install `wkhtmltopdf` on your system, `wkhtmltopdf` is a command line tool that renders HTML into PDF.
+Before installing the server side dependencies, you need to install `wkhtmltopdf` on your system first, `wkhtmltopdf` is a command line tool that renders HTML into PDF.
 The easiest way to do this is to [download](http://wkhtmltopdf.org/downloads.html#stable) a prebuilt version for your system

-Once `wkhtmltopdf` command line tool is available on your system, install the node dependencies from the from the root folder of the app by running the following command:
+Once `wkhtmltopdf` command line tool is available on your system, install the node dependencies from the root folder of the app by running the following command:

 ```
 npm install
 ```

-Then you need to install the dependencies of the CanJS Author and Viewer apps which are located in  the `js` folder inside the root:
+Then you need to install the dependencies of the CanJS Author and Viewer apps which are located in `CAJA/js/`

 ```
 $ cd js